RohanMishra101/RohanMishra101/README.md

 As a beginner, I do not have a lot of professional experience yet, but here are some of the projects I have worked on as a student:

   ->[Futsal Booking System]: This was a group project that I worked on with a team of my classmates.
 We built a Futsal Booking System using C programming language.
   ->[GYM Management System]: This was a group project that I worked on with a team of my classmates.
-We built a Futsal Booking System using C++ programming language.
+We built a GYM Management System using C++ programming language.

 Education:
 I am currently pursuing a bachelor's degree in BIT at KIST College.

 Skills:
-  ->C,C++,C#,Photoshop,HTML,CSS...
+  ->C,C++,C#,java,Photoshop,HTML,CSS...

 Contact